EasyHomebrew app icon

 • First-launch onboarding sheet for the menu-bar agent with a one-click Enable at Login

-• Telemetry overhaul covering taps, services, doctor runs, search, Sparkle, AI feature usage, settings toggles, and install/uninstall/upgrade failures
+• Telemetry overhaul covering services, doctor runs, search, AI feature usage, settings toggles, and install/uninstall/upgrade failures

 • Cohort dimensions on launch and update-check events — first-launch, Apple Intelligence availability, language, installed-package bucket